dtharvey/Spectrometer/README.md

 # Spectrometer

-A multi-page application in a more active-learning format that explores the effect of slit width, response time, and scan rate on a UV absorbance spectrum.
-The application uses a database that contains 97 spectra of benzene dissolved in cyclohexane.
+In this module students explore how the choice of slit width, response time, and scan rate affect the UV absorbance spectrum of benzene dissolved in cyclohexane.
+The application uses a database that contains 97 different spectra.

-To run locally, install the package Shiny (if not already installed), and enter the following two lines into the console:
+To run locally, install the packages shiny and shinythemes (if not already installed), and enter the following two lines into the console:

  library(shiny)